 Responsibilities of the Submitter

 The submitter (often a superior in the contributors' organization) must certify that the entry represents the actual work of the contributors named on the entry form and that the entry has been cleared for submission.
 The submitter must also certify that the copyright holder permits the submission of the entry.

 Note: The submitter receives all official correspondence regarding the entry.
 The submitter is responsible for all communication with the contributors about the entry, correct spelling of contributor's names and entry titles, and for distribution of any award notifications and awards.

 Note: Submitters do not receive an award certificate unless they are contributors and are listed among the contributors on the entry form.
-For the STC WDCB Summit Competition for Technical Communication only, extra certificates for additional contributors, clients, or corporate copies may be ordered if your entry wins a chapter-level award.
+For the STC WDCB Technical Communication Competition only, extra certificates for additional contributors, clients, or corporate copies may be ordered if your entry wins a chapter-level award.
 An order form will be included with the award announcement letter.

-Note: Use the Additional Contributors form (.doc) provided for the STC WDCB Summit Competition for Technical Communication to list additional team members, clients, corporate groups, departments, or other organizations that you want included in the chapter-level Awards Celebration booklet.
+Note: Use the Additional Contributors form (.doc) provided for the STC WDCB Technical Communication Competition to list additional team members, clients, corporate groups, departments, or other organizations that you want included as contributors.
 The contributors' names should be as you want them to appear in the award certificate, the awards celebration program, and competition announcements.

 Online Entry Requirements